 Dark molasses and dark rum make this iteration of pumpkin pie insanely good.
 Opt for the heavy cream instead of the nonfat evaporated milk (because it's Thanksgiving, and you don't hate yourself).

-With these boozed-up recipes on your radar, you now have an amazing excuse to buy ridiculous amounts of liquor in the name of making a meal for your family and friends.
+With these boozed-up recipes on your radar, you now have a fantastic excuse to buy ridiculous amounts of liquor in the name of making a meal for your family and friends.
 Just make sure you have a lot of people coming over to help you finish it all, or you'll pass out before the turkey hits the table.

 Have any other favorite Thanksgiving recipes you like to spike?
 Share them with us in the comments below!